-Today is the federal holiday that honors Dr. Martin Luther King Jr. He was born January 15th, 1929.
+Today is the federal holiday that honors Dr. Martin Luther King Jr. He was born January 15, 1929.
 He was assassinated April 4, 1968, at the Lorraine Motel in Memphis, Tennessee.
 He was just 39 years old.
 While Dr. King is primarily remembered as a civil rights leader, he also championed the cause of the poor and organized the Poor People’s Campaign to address issues of economic justice.
 Dr. King was also a fierce critic of U.S. foreign policy and the Vietnam War.
-We play his “Beyond Vietnam” speech, which he delivered at New York City’s Riverside Church on April 4, 1967, as well as his last speech, “I Have Been to the Mountain Top,” that he gave on April 3, 1968, the night before he was assassinated. [includes rush transcript]
+We play his “Beyond Vietnam” speech, which he delivered at New York City’s Riverside Church on April 4, 1967, as well as his last speech, “I’ve Been to the Mountaintop,” that he gave on April 3, 1968, the night before he was assassinated.

-AMY GOODMAN: Today is a federal holiday that honors Dr. Martin Luther King.
-He was born January 15th, 1929.
+AMY GOODMAN: Today is a federal holiday that honors Dr. Martin Luther King Jr. He was born January 15th, 1929.
 He was assassinated April 4th, 1968, at the Lorraine Motel in Memphis, Tennessee.
 He was just 39 years old.

-AMY GOODMAN: While Dr. King is primarily remembered as a civil rights leader, he also championed the cause of the poor and organized the Poor People’s Campaign to address issues of economic justice.
-Dr. King was also a fierce critic of U.S. foreign policy and the Vietnam War.
+While Dr. King is primarily remembered as a civil rights leader, he also championed the cause of the poor, organizing the Poor People’s Campaign to address issues of economic justice.
+And Dr. King was a fierce critic of U.S. foreign policy and the Vietnam War.

-In his “Beyond Vietnam” speech, which he delivered at New York’s Riverside Church on April 4th, 1967, a year to the day before he was assassinated, Dr. King called the United States, quote, “the greatest purveyor of violence in the world today.”
-Time magazine called the speech “demagogic slander that sounded like a script for Radio Hanoi.”
+“Beyond Vietnam” was the speech he delivered at New York’s Riverside Church on April 4th, 1967, a year to the day before he was assassinated.
+In it, Dr. King called the United States “the greatest purveyor of violence in the world today.”
+Life magazine called the speech “demagogic slander that sounded like a script for Radio Hanoi.”
 The Washington Post said King, quote, “diminished his usefulness to his cause, his country, his people,” unquote.
 Well, today we let you decide.
 We play an excerpt of Dr. King’s speech, “Beyond Vietnam.”

 Also, it must be clear that the leaders of Hanoi considered the presence of American troops in support of the Diem regime to have been the initial military breach of the Geneva Agreements concerning foreign troops.
 And they remind us that they did not begin to send troops in large numbers and even supplies into the South, until American forces had moved into the tens of thousands.